AdobeDocs/experience-platform.en/help/xdm/tutorials/create-data-type.md

 ## Next steps

-This tutorial covered how to create a data type and add it to a mixin using the [!DNL Schema Editor].
+This tutorial covered how to create and edit data types, and how to add them to mixins using the [!DNL Schema Editor].
 To learn more about working with data types in the UI, including how to convert a multi-field object into a data type, see the [schema creation tutorial](./create-schema-ui.md#datatype).

 To learn how to create a data type using the Schema Registry API, see the [data types endpoint guide](../api/data-types.md#create).